jeffpar/pcjs.v1/index.md

     config: /devices/c1p/machine/8kb/large/machine.xml
 ---

-Welcome to PCjs, home of [PCx86](/docs/about/pcx86/), the first IBM PC simulation to run in your web browser without any plugins.
-It was added to the [PCjs Project](https://github.com/jeffpar/pcjs) in Fall 2012.
+Welcome to PCjs, home of the first IBM PC simulation to run in your web browser without any plugins.
+It was released in Fall 2012 as part of the [PCjs Project](https://github.com/jeffpar/pcjs), which includes:

-PCjs includes the following web-based emulators:

 * [PCx86](/docs/pcx86/), an x86-based IBM PC and PC-compatible emulator
 * [PC8080](/modules/pc8080/), an 8080-based generic machine emulator
 * [C1Pjs](/docs/c1pjs/), a 6502-based Ohio Scientific Challenger 1P emulator

-PCx86 first simulated the 4.77Mhz 8088-based IBM PC, and has steadily evolved to support more classic x86 machines, including the IBM PC XT, the 80286-based IBM PC AT, and the 80386-based COMPAQ DeskPro 386.
+PCx86 orginally simulated the 4.77Mhz 8088-based IBM PC and has steadily evolved to support more classic x86 machines, including the IBM PC XT, the 80286-based IBM PC AT, and the 80386-based COMPAQ DeskPro 386.
 PCx86 fully supports the original machine ROMs, video cards, etc, and all machines run at their original speeds.

-All the simulations are written entirely in [JavaScript](/modules/).
+All PCjs computer simulations are written entirely in [JavaScript](/modules/).
 No Flash, Java or other plugins are required.
 Supported browsers include modern versions of Chrome, Safari, Firefox, Internet Explorer (v9.0 and up), Edge, and assorted mobile browsers.

 {% include machine.html id="ibm5150" %}